harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 ## Simple Harmonic Motion

-<mark class="hltr-trippy">Simple Harmonic Motion</mark> (SHM) is a specific, smooth type of periodic motion (e.g. spring or pendulum) where the restoring force is proportional to the displacement and always points toward an equilibrium position.
+<mark class="hltr-trippy">Simple Harmonic Motion</mark> (SHM) is a smooth and oscillatory periodic motion in which the restoring influence is proportional to the displacement from equilibrium and always directed toward it.

 SHM is often represented by a sine (or cosine) wave.
 In its simplest form, the position of the object varies like :